whitneywooyy/ecommerce-part-two/README.md

 ## Objectives

-The purpose of this application is to build a simple backend using Node, Express, and MongoDB (via MongoJS) and connect it to a simple front-end Angular application.
+The purpose of this application is to build a simple backend using Node, Express, and MongoDB and connect it to a simple front-end Angular application.

 During this project you will practice using an ORM (Mongoose) to work with your database.
 You will also solidify your understanding of models, schemas, middleware, and indexing.